 - Innovation (things you really want to do)

 All three categories deserve regular attention.
-If you ignore #3 or #2 for too long, over time they will evolve into #1, and quicker than you might expect.
+If you ignore categories two and three for too long, over time they will evolve into category one, and quicker than you might expect.
 A variety of factors will influence which projects end up above or below “the line” – industry dynamics, the competitive landscape, and a company’s legacy footprint, to name a few.

 Business Case Component #2: Assumptions, Risk Factors, and Dependencies

-Spend time anticipating what might go wrong.
-These can include dependency risks such as people and vendor risks, changes in priorities, inadequate requirements, and execution risks.
+Spend time anticipating what might go wrong and build out a SWOT analysis (Strengths, Weaknesses, Opportunities, Threats.)
+This can include dependency risks such associated with people and vendors, changes in priorities, inadequate requirements, and execution risks.
+Here are a few questions to ask yourself when building your SWOT:

-- What all needs to happen for the project to be successful?
+- What needs to happen for the project to be successful?

 - If so, how is the upstream work progressing, and what are its chances of on-schedule delivery?